wshamroukh/nginx-aspdotnet/README.md

-## Nginx Server with ASP.Net Application
+## Nginx Server with ASP.NET Core Application
-A script that creates an Azure Linux VM and configures Nginx to run ASP.Net Core application
+A script that creates an Azure Linux VM and configures Nginx to run ASP.NET Core application